Akhi1/ak-portfolio/README.md

 • Will optimise code to minify the load time

-• Will optimise code and structure them properly for reuse
+• Will optimise code to reduce the restructuring issues for easy code reuse

+• Will provide a proper documentation refering all the online resources used

 ## Licensing